isaacrosenthal06/la-recherche-des-mots-perdus/README.md

 # la-recherche-des-mots-perdus

-App to help prevent those awkward moments when you can't find the quote you are looking for (UI/API to come ...).
+App to help you find the quote you are looking for (UI/API to come ...).

 ## Background

 There is an absence of reliable services for finding direct quotes from books using a search prompt. goodreads provides a similar service, however its queries are restricted to user-uploaded quotes and does not allow for prompt based searching within a particular book.
 LLMs often generate quotes that resemble the style and tone of the desired author or book, but hallucination is common.
 This phenomenon is primarily due to the training and generation mechanisms of LLMs.
 During training, contextual embeddings and transformer architectures abstract quotes away from their literal text, focusing instead on patterns and associations within the broader training data.
 Quotes are not treated as singular, indivisible tokens; rather, the model learns to predict subsequent tokens (within a quote) probabilistically based on context.
 As a result, when generating responses, LLMs prioritize coherence and contextual relevance over factual accuracy, often leading to hallucinations.

-**La recherche des mots perdus** hopes to provider a service that leverages advancements of NLP, while ensuring integrity of responses and providing a lightweight solution.
+**La recherche des mots perdus** hopes to provide a service that leverages advancements of NLP, while ensuring integrity of responses and providing a lightweight solution.
 This is accomplished through two primary features:

 * Insertion of new book into list of queryable books
 * Prompt-based search for quotes within existing books